akern40/ndarray-design/README.md

 The new [`std::mdspan`](https://en.cppreference.com/w/cpp/container/mdspan) takes the stance that there should be just one type of non-owning multi-dimensional array.
 We'll be revisiting parts of its design, which I personally think is very well thought out, as we continue to build up our `ndarray` internals.

-To understand the design trade-offs with combining the concept of a "view" and a "reference", we have to look at fat pointers, `Deref`, mutability, and lifetimes:
+To understand the design trade-offs with combining the concept of a "view" and a "reference", we have to look at fat pointers, `Deref`, and lifetimes:

 #### Lack of Fat Pointers
 Fat pointers have a number of advantages in a design of this kind, but one of them is the critical fact that Rust lets us pass around pointers (both thin and fat) as values without lifetimes.